 ●Do not share razors, toothbrushes, or anything that might have blood on it.

 ●Cover open sores and cuts with a bandage.

 ●Do not donate blood, body organs, other tissues, or sperm.

-●Immediate family and household members should be tested for hepatitis B. Anyone who is at risk of hepatitis B infection should be vaccinated.
-(See "Patient education: Adult vaccines (Beyond the Basics)".)
+●Immediate family, household members, and regular sexual partners should be tested for hepatitis B. Anyone who is at risk of hepatitis B infection should be vaccinated.
+(See "Patient education: Vaccines for adults (Beyond the Basics)".)

 ●Do not share any injection drug equipment (needles, syringes).